Skip to main content

 Why does the City use debt?

-The City only uses debt for capital projects, such as building roads, facilities and other infrastructure or doing major renewal when needed.
+The City only uses debt for capital projects, like building roads, facilities and other infrastructure, or doing major renewal when it’s needed.
 The City does not use debt for day-to-day operations, like fire rescue, parks, police, recreation centres, snow removal or transit.
+Debt-funded capital projects are paid for through debt financing over a long time (sometimes up to 35 years) so cancelling them wouldn't make a significant difference to the annual tax increase.

 Building and maintaining the City’s infrastructure is expensive, costing billions of dollars.
 In order to fund these projects without the use of debt, the City would need to save up tax dollars for decades before starting project work, which would stall our capital plans and mean that we’d be taxing many Edmontonians who would never get to use the facility, road or LRT they paid for.
 Debt allows us to build now and spread the cost out more fairly, to all users over the life of that facility, road or LRT project.

 As well, the City gets lower interest rates that it can lock in for up to 35 years.
+This means that even if interest rates fluctuate, the City's debt payments stay stable for the entire loan.
 This can save tax dollars over time.

 Why does it feel like my taxes are always going up?